9 Places for the Tastiest Sarson ka Saag and Makki ki Roti in Delhi

 9. Made in Punjab ₹₹₹

 I know this article is all about sarson ka saag and makki ki roti, but if you have room for dessert I recommend the crispy jalebi with rabri.
-It was very impressive and a decadent way to end the meal.
+It is very impressive and a decadent way to end the meal.

 Is Sarson ka Saag and Makki ki Roti Healthy?

 Yes!
 Sarson ka saag is super healthy!
 With all the dark, leafy greens it is full of antioxidants and phytonutrients.
-Mustard greens have a lot of fibre and are are low in fat.
+Mustard greens have a lot of fibre and are low in fat.

 If you request your roti to be cooked without ghee or butter, it will be even healthier.